Instanton confinement-deconfinement transitions: The stability of pseudogap phases and topological order: Thermodynamic distinction between confined and deconfined phases

 This non-compact Maxwell form suppresses monopoles, i.e. terminations of the vortex (world)lines, and hence mediates plain Coulomb interactions between charges.
 It just happens that the Coulomb potential $U(r) \propto 1/r^{d-2}$ between particles separated by $r$ vanishes as $r\to \infty$ in $d\ge 3$, but becomes confining $U(r) \propto \log (r/a)$ in $d=2$ ($D=3$), making only neutral bound states possible.
 The opposite $g\gg 1$ limit of (\ref{CompactU1}) has to be considered on the lattice.
 It admits free flux-quantum fluctuations through lattice plaquettes and hence allows monopoles.
 Abundant monopoles that cannot be removed by a gauge transformation strongly frustrate the dynamics of uncompensated charges via quantum interference, until only neutral objects can exist as low-energy excitations.
 The mechanism is similar to the particle localization in Mott insulators when viewed from a dual theory \cite{Fisher1989a, Fisher1990}.
 Since gauge symmetry breaking is not possible \cite{Elitzur1975}, the phase transitions in pure gauge theories have topological character.

-The deconfinement of particles in the presence of dynamical matter fields has been intensely studied in condensed matter physics \cite{fradkin79a, Nagaosa2000}, especially in relation to the stability of spin liquids \cite{Sudbo2002, herbut03, Herbut2004, Sudbo2004, Hermele2004, Nogueira2008}.
+The deconfinement of particles in the presence of dynamical matter fields has been intensely studied in condensed matter physics \cite{fradkin79a, Nagaosa2000}, especially in relation to the stability of spin liquids \cite{Sudbo2002, Sudbo2004, Herbut2003, Herbut2004, herbut03, Hermele2004, Nogueira2008}.
 Massless particles suppress gauge field fluctuations and facilitate charge deconfinement.
 In $d=2$ spatial dimensions, where this matters most, massless Dirac fermions coupled to a U(1) gauge field can be deconfined if they exist in sufficiently many flavors \cite{Hermele2004, Nogueira2008}.
 Fermi liquids expel electric fields and superconductors expel all gauge fields, so their particles are self-consistently deconfined.
 Everything becomes more complicated with non-Abelian gauge fields.
 A crucial property of Yang-Mills gauge theory is the existence of instanton configurations which cost a finite action even in the continuum limit \cite{Belavin1975, tHooft1976, Shuryak1998, tHooft2000, Oglivie2012}.
 Similar to skyrmions in $d=2$, these instantons are characterized by an arbitrary length-scale which determines their size, so they are relevant macroscopically (in the infra-red limit).
 Their proliferation is responsible for the confinement of quarks.

 Our interest in this paper is the confinement of instantons instead of particles.
 The fate of instantons is most directly decided by their interaction potential.
-We only tackle a small part of this problem by asking which instanton interactions lead to confinement, and what kinds of deconfinement transitions occur in any $D$ space-time dimensions at zero or finite temperatures.
-We answer these questions by an ``instanton gas renormalization group'' (IGRG), building on the Coulomb gas renormalization group of Kosterlitz and Thouless \cite{Kosterlitz1973, Kosterlitz1974, Kosterlitz1977}.
-A significant part of quantum dynamics are instanton number fluctuations; analogous processes are indirectly incorporated in the original approach of Kosterlitz and Thouless, but curbed in most studies of the Coulomb gas which aim to address soft condensed matter systems \cite{Levesque1986, Minnhagen1987, Fisher1994, Fisher1994b, Nussinov2023}.
+We only tackle a small part of this problem by asking which instanton interactions lead to confinement, and what kinds of deconfinement transitions occur in $D$ space-time dimensions at zero or finite temperatures.
+We answer these questions by a real-space ``instanton gas renormalization group'' (IGRG), building on the Coulomb gas renormalization group of Kosterlitz and Thouless \cite{Kosterlitz1973, Kosterlitz1974, Kosterlitz1977}.
+In contrast to many similar studies in soft condensed matter contexts \cite{Levesque1986, Minnhagen1987, Fisher1994, Fisher1994b, Nussinov2023}, we take into account the dipole creation/annihilation processes.